 Confidence: Early childhood is a time when children feel that their physical abilities are high and when they are most willing to try and repeat new activities.
 This can be helpful in developing lifelong basic physical skills such as body awareness, throwing, catching, and maintaining balance.
 Starting in the early years means kids can build on their natural early confidence.

-With today’s lifestyle, most young children do not move enough.
-Early years are crucial both for children’s psycho-physical development and for the adoption of healthy habits that will follow them throughout their lives.
+The early years are crucial both for children’s psycho-physical development and for the adoption of healthy habits that will follow them throughout their lives.
 Scientific evidence suggests that children with higher levels of physical activity in early childhood are more likely to remain active later in life, which is important for obtaining optimal health and well-being

 Parents and caregivers play a decisive role in encouraging the physical activity in young children.
 We can model healthy habits by playing physical games with our children, making time and space for our own physical activity, and limiting our own time spent watching TV or playing video games